Essays

 Living with family dysfunction, healing from family conflict

-That title isn't a typo, I chose it on purpose.
-People say, “The writing’s on the wall,” as a warning, a sign of what’s coming.
-Well, this isn’t that.
+That title isn't a typo.
+Usually, the phrase “The writing’s on the wall” is a warning, a sign of what’s coming.

 Last weekend, I impulsively booked myself a hotel room, thinking I was taking a sabbatical.
 I needed a break, just a few days to myself where I could reset and bask in silence.